IndieNile-Games/indienile-games.github.io/README.md

 LettuceMan Studios has become **IndieNile Games**!

-*This version of the website is un-used and is here for achrival purposes only.*
+*This is the development branch of the website.
+Features here are not confirmed to be in the final website.
+I used this to expirement on new pages and new styling in general.
+Just don't take whats here for as final.*

 [Our Website](https://indienile-games.github.io/)